apache/calcite/site/_docs/reference.md

 but is not standard SQL and is only allowed in certain [conformance levels]({{ site.apiRoot }}/org/apache/calcite/sql/validate/SqlConformance.html#isValueAllowed--).

+An "ASOF JOIN" operation combines rows from two tables based on comparable timestamp values.
+For each row in the left table, the join finds at most a single row in the right table that has the "closest" timestamp value.
+The matched row on the right side is the closest match whose timestamp column is compared using one of the operations &lt;, &le;, &gt;, or &ge;, as specified by the comparison operator in the `MATCH_CONDITION` clause.
+The comparison is performed using SQL semantics, which returns 'false' when comparing NULL values with any other values.
+Thus a 'NULL' timestamp in the left table will not match any timestamps in the right table.

+ASOF JOIN statements can also be LEFT ASOF JOIN.
+In this case, when there is no match for a row in the left table, the columns from the right table are null-padded.

+There are no RIGHT ASOF joins.

+SELECT *
+FROM left_table [ LEFT ] ASOF JOIN right_table
+MATCH_CONDITION ( left_table.timecol &leq; right_table.timecol )
+ON left_table.col = right_table.col

 ## Keywords

 The following is a list of SQL keywords.